 From fiscal point of view, Member States set annual thresholds for this kind of transactions.
 The companies from EU Member States which perform distance selling have to register themselves for fiscal purposes in the Member State of destination of goods from the moment when they pass over the threshold established by fiscal law in the Member State of destination.
 When the supplier of goods exceeds the fiscal threshold, the invoice issued to the buyer will contain the VAT applicable in the Member State of destination.
-If the supplier did not exceed the threshold established by fiscal law in the Member State of destination for distance selling, the invoice issued will contain the VAT applicable in the Member State of dispatch.
+If the supplier did not exceed the threshold established by fiscal law in the Member State of destination for distance selling, the invoice issued will contain the VAT applicable in the Member State of destination for distance selling, the invoice issued will contain the VAT applicable in the Member State of destination for distance selling.